colmap/glomap/README.md

 # About

-GLOMAP is a general purpose structure-from-motion pipeline for building reconstruction efficiently.
-This library takes COLMAP database as input and directly output reconstruction (in COLMAP data format).
+GLOMAP is a general purpose global structure-from-motion pipeline for image-based reconstruction.
+GLOMAP requires a COLMAP database as input and outputs a COLMAP sparse reconstruction.

 # Run the GLOMAP